-- Events: Yes, organizers of festivals and other events can also make a CO₂ offset.
-For example, the number of visitors, the duration of the event or the size of the area with air-conditioning systems are decisive factors.
+- Events: Yes, organizers of festivals and other events can also offset CO₂.
+For example, the number of visitors, the duration of the event or the size of the area with air conditioning are decisive factors.

-- Budget: The energy consumption and the type of heat generation in the dwelling play the most important role.
+- Budget: Energy consumption and the type of heat generation in the home play a key role here.

-- Total CO₂ footprint: To calculate the equivalent value, it is crucial, for example, how much meat you consume, how often you get on a plane or how often you buy new clothes.
+- Total CO₂ footprint: To calculate the equivalent value, you need to know how much meat you consume, how often you fly or how often you buy new clothes.

-Notice: Many people are questioning their own lifestyles and, for example, are basically giving up driving.
-In the article about the car free life you can learn more about it.
-But if you absolutely can not do without your car, feel free to check out my post with the Tips for sustainable driving.
+Notice: Many people are questioning their own lifestyle and, for example, are giving up driving as a matter of principle.
+In the article about the car free life you can find out more about it.
+But if you absolutely can't do without your car, take a look at my article with the Tips for sustainable driving.

 What costs should I expect?

-First of all, let me say: for me, CO₂ compensation represents not a cost but an investment represent.
-I am the polluter of costs that our environment has to bear.
-If I cannot or will not prevent CO₂ emissions, then offsetting these costs with money from my own pocket is therefore an investment in a more climate-friendly future.
+First of all, I would like to say that for me, CO₂ compensation not a cost but an investment represent.
+I am the cause of costs that our environment has to bear.
+If I cannot or do not want to prevent CO₂ emissions, then offsetting these costs with money from my own pocket is therefore an investment in a more climate-friendly future.

-To give you a rough idea of the amount of your compensation, I've included some Examples compiled for you, which I entered in recommended providers for CO₂ compensation :
+To give you a rough idea of the amount of your compensation, I've put together some Examples for you, which I have entered in recommended providers for CO₂ compensation:

 - 43 euros (approx. 1.8 tons of CO₂) for a flight from Hamburg to Dubai (economy, scheduled, Airbus A319)

-- 103 Euro (about 4.0 tons of CO₂) for 180 car trips per year to work from Berlin to Potsdam. (gasoline engine, 7 liters of consumption per 100 kilometers).
+- 103 Euro (around 4.0 tons of CO₂) for 180 car journeys per year to work from Berlin to Potsdam. (petrol engine, 7 liters consumption per 100 kilometers)

 Tips - How to compensate CO2 correctly

-CO₂ offsetting is not just CO₂ offsetting.
-To ensure that your money ends up at the right place, where the most effective climate protection measures are taken, I would like to give you the following advice.
+Not all CO₂ offsetting is the same.
+To ensure that your money ends up at the right address, where the most effective climate protection measures are taken, I would like to give you the following advice.

-Tip: Feel free to also take a look at my post about Climate protection tips in everyday lifewhich can be implemented quite easily.
+Tip: You can also take a look at my article about Climate protection tips in everyday lifewhich can be implemented quite easily.

 Observe the quality standards

-To make sure your compensation dollars end up where they need to be, look for the seals of approval.
-For example, I look to see that the provider of my choice labels its offerings with the CDM Gold Standard (Clean Development Mechanism) certification.
+To make sure that your compensation amount ends up where it is needed, you should pay attention to the quality seals.
+For example, I make sure that the provider of my choice labels its offers with the CDM Gold Standard (Clean Development Mechanism) certification.
 The seal of approval is the strictest existing standard for climate protection projects.

 Use an independent CO2 calculator

-Of course, every supplier has its own CO₂ calculator.
-Nevertheless, an independent calculator will help you to balance not too much and not too little CO₂.
-At Calculator from the Federal Environment Agency you can, for example, store your own CO₂ profile with the number of people in your household or annual air travel and constantly adjust it.
-This way, you automatically know where there is still potential for improvement and can also assess your personal, climate-friendly development.
+Of course, every provider also has their own CO₂ calculator.
+Nevertheless, an independent calculator will help you to make sure you don't use too much or too little CO₂.
+With the Calculator from the Federal Environment Agency you can, for example, store your own CO₂ profile with the number of people in your household or annual air travel and constantly adjust it.
+This way, you automatically know where there is still room for improvement and can also assess your personal, climate-friendly development.

-As a rule, trustworthy providers use certificates of a quality standard, such as the CDM Gold Standard.
-This gives you the certainty that you are at the right address with your CO₂ compensation.
+Trustworthy providers generally use certificates of a quality standard, such as the CDM Gold Standard.
+This gives you the certainty that you are at the right address with your CO₂ offsetting.
 Here are the two providers of my choice:

 - atmosfair: atmosfair gGmbH is a non-profit climate protection organization based in Berlin.
 The calculator on the website works fairly and flawlessly.
-About 90 percent of the in-house climate protection projects are certified with the CDM Gold Standard.
+Around 90 percent of the organization's own climate protection projects are certified with the CDM Gold Standard.
 You can find out more at atmosfair.com.

 - myclimate: The project is a non-profit foundation from Zurich.
-On the website, you can offset flights, car trips, cruises or your entire CO₂ footprint at a glance.
+On the website, you can offset flights, car journeys, cruises or your entire carbon footprint at a glance.
 You can find out more at myclimate.org.

 If you like, you can decide for yourself which projects you want to invest your money in.
 For example, support the installation of solar thermal heating systems in South Africa or the construction of a small hydropower plant in Honduras.